andrew/ultimate-awesome/README.md

 - [awesome-steem](https://github.com/steem-driver/awesome-steem) - A curated list of awesome Steem frameworks, libraries, applications and resources.
 - [awesome-mozilla](https://github.com/suriyaa/awesome-mozilla) - :sunglasses: :tada: A curated list of awesome Mozilla projects, frameworks, libraries, software and resources.
 - [awesome-azure-databricks](https://github.com/tfayyaz/awesome-azure-databricks) - Awesome content all about Azure Databricks.
+- [awesome_moocs](https://github.com/thu-keg/awesome_moocs) - This is a repo listing some must-read papers on *AI-driven MOOCs* or *Intelligent Education* published in recent years, mainly contributed by the MOOC team members at Knowledge Engineering Group ([KEG]( of Tsinghua University.
 - [awesome-library](https://github.com/ubleipzig/awesome-library) - A curated list of software, tools, resources and projects by and for libraries.
 - [awesome-http2](https://github.com/vigneshshanmugam/awesome-http2) - Collection of awesome things for HTTP/2.
 - [awesome-ai-client](https://github.com/wlemuel/awesome-ai-client) - Curated list of clients, including web apps and desktop clients, powered by AI such as ChatGPT, Midjourney, Gemini, Ollama.